deemount/kraken/README.md

 # Kraken v1 RESTful API

 A RESTful API for Kraken v1 written in Go.

+**Information:**
+To use this application, you'll need a account at https://kraken.com.
+After creating a account, you'll also in need of a api-key and api-secret to connect successfully to the kraken api.

-This application is still under development.
+***Notice***: This application is still under development.

 ## Endpoints

 ***Notice***:
-There is actually only one endpoint defined
+There are actually two endpoints defined

 ### Global Methods